weecology/DeepTreeAttention/README.md

 trainer.fit(m, datamodule=data_module)
 ```

-## Evaluation metrics

-The training metrics are computed at the pixel level during training.
-At the end of training, predictions are made for each crown using majority rule among pixels.
-The crown-level accuracy is then computed across classes.

-Current metrics include micro/macro pixel accuracy and micro/macro crown accuracy.
-Pixel accuracy is the proportion of pixel crops correctly predicted, crown accuracy is aggregate predicted label, for example using majority rule for the entire crown's worth of pixels.

 ### Dev Guide

 In general, major changes or improvements should be made on a new git branch.
 Only core improvements should be made on the main branch.
 If a change leads to higher scores, please create a pull request.
 Any pull requests are expected to have pytest unit tests (see tests/) that cover major use cases.